mtkonge/avarts/docs/journal.md

 - Removed Vite and used our own scripts for building and serving frontend.
 - Users and authentication on backend
 - Refined 'kravspecifikation.md'

+## 11/05

+- Implemented simple frontend page for user authentication.
+- Drew ascii sprites for loading screens.
+- Improved type safety for request and response objects for both frontend and backend.